Are you struggling to make ends meet this month? Do you need extra cash and fast? Want to make sure next month is profitable?

 6. Ditch the office entirely and go virtual

 Don't want to share with others?
 Ditch the office instead.
 Because having an office is not essential these days.
 Clients don't care where you're based, as long as you can deliver quality work on time and budget.

 And if you need a meeting, take advantage of the wealth of independent coffee shops on your local city's doorstep, as you'll be supporting other small businesses too.
 For further help in becoming a virtual business, consider the following tips:

 Get a virtual office: You don't really want to use your home address on your website or business stationery, so get a virtual address that also handles your post.
 You could try the usual suspects like Regus or Orega.
 Or if they're too corporate (and expensive) try the softer, more creative options that you might find at a friendly co-working space.

 Get the essential virtual tools: For task management on the move, use Trello or Teamwork; time-tracking and reporting – Harvest; Gmail for email; Dropbox for document storage and sharing; DocuSign for getting contracts signed and Google Hangouts for conference calls – both video and phone.

 Hire a virtual secretary: If you want someone to answer your calls – either when you're on holiday or during busier periods, then consider hiring a virtual secretary.
-This isn't the cheapest option – and ok, it won't save you money.
+It isn't the cheapest option – and ok, it won't save you money.
 But it'll save you time, and that means you can focus on earning more cash.
 TimeEtc is a good recommendation.
-Prices start from £169 per month and that gives you six hours per month with a dedicated UK assistant.
+Prices start from £169 per month, and that gives you six hours per month with a dedicated UK assistant.
 If that's too steep, check out eReceptionist, as their prices start from £9.95 per month – they've even got a free 30-day trial.